Updated Jan 25, 2026

 • Pricing Structure - Free tiers, monthly costs, and enterprise options

 Adalo stands out with its balance of simplicity and power, offering unlimited screens and actions even on free plans, plus a comprehensive component marketplace with over 50 additional elements.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Free App Builder Options: Building Apps at Zero Cost